darrenvong/Shef_CodeFirst_Python/judging-criteria.md

 - A minimum of one CSS file
 - A minimum of one Python file
 - Some ways in which the user may interact with the app with some input.
-This can be done by including a HTML form with one or more input fields and a submit button so they can send whatever they entered in the input fields back to our server, where you can then do something with it (call an API, influence some logic in a game etc)
+This can be done by including a HTML form with one or more input fields and a submit button so they can send whatever they entered in the input fields back to the server, where you can then do something with it (call an API, influence some logic in a game etc)
 - Well formatted code - i.e. usage of meaningful variable names & code structured with sufficient space such that it's easy to read